sametcelikbicak/web-site/README.md

 The `predeploy` script ensures the site is built before deploying.

-## ESLint & Formatting
+## Linting & Formatting

-ESLint is configured for React, TypeScript, and hooks best practices.
-Prettier is used for code formatting.
-See `eslint.config.js` for details.
+Biome is configured for TypeScript, React, and formatting.
+See `biome.json` for details.

 ## Git Hooks: Husky & lint-staged

-[Husky](https://typicode.github.io/husky/) is used to manage Git hooks, and [lint-staged](https://github.com/okonet/lint-staged) ensures that only staged files are linted and formatted before each commit.
+[Husky](https://typicode.github.io/husky/) is used to manage Git hooks, and [lint-staged](https://github.com/okonet/lint-staged) ensures that only staged files are checked and formatted with Biome before each commit.

 - **Pre-commit hook**: Automatically runs `npm run lint` and `npm run format` on staged files matching `*.{js,jsx,ts,tsx,css,md,json}` before allowing a commit.
 - Configuration for lint-staged is in `.lintstagedrc.json`.